RiduanAziz/Adury-Voice-Assistant-System/README.md

 # Adury-AI-Voice-Assistant

-Adury is a Python-based voice assistant that interacts with users through speech recognition, executes automation tasks, and uses Generative AI to answer open-ended questions.
-It is designed as a modern desktop assistant inspired by Iron Man’s JARVIS — offering hands-free control, productivity, and intelligent responses.
+Adury is a Python-based AI voice assistant that interacts with users through speech recognition, executes automation tasks, and uses Generative AI to answer open-ended questions.

-This project uses speech recognition, text-to-speech (TTS), web automation, and LLM integration to deliver a dynamic and customizable assistant experience.
+It now supports hardware control, enabling real-world automation such as lights, fans, and appliances via Arduino.

+Inspired by Iron Man’s JARVIS, Adury delivers hands-free control, desktop productivity, and physical device automation in one unified system.

 ---